ChilliCream/workshops/crypto/docs/docs/frontend/frontend6.md

 - `mutation`: GraphQL mutation specified using a `graphql` template literal.

-- `commitMutationFn`: _[Optional]_ A function with the same signature as [commitMutation](https://relay.dev/docs/api-reference/commit-mutation/), which will be called in its stead.
+- `commitMutationFn`: An optional function with the same signature as [commitMutation](https://relay.dev/docs/api-reference/commit-mutation/), which will be called in its stead.
 Defaults to `commitMutation`.

 And it returns: